01binary/zeroweb/src/articles/kalman-filter.md

 ## overview

 The Kalman filter is great at interpreting noisy or uncertain measurements from a variety of sources like servo encoders, GPS, and radar.
-This makes it ideal for use with dynamic systems like self-driving cars and robots.
+This makes it ideal for use with dynamic systems like robots and autonomous vehicles.

 ## background